ecadlabs/taquito/website/versioned_docs/version-23.0.0/tutorial.md

 });
 ```

-Running `npx ts-node index.ts` should now show the balance of the specified address.
+Running `npx ts-node index.ts` should now show the spendable balance of the specified address.
 This balance is in units of Mutez (micro Tez).
 Tez is the currency of Tezos, its code is `XTZ`, and the symbol is `ꜩ`.
 1 Tez is 1,000,000 Mutez.

 Congratulations!
 You have just interacted with the Tezos blockchain using Taquito.
 In the next section, we will establish a high-level understanding of the blockchain, Tezos, dApps, and Taquito.
 If you are already familiar with these concepts, you can skip to [Sending a Transfer operation to the blockchain using Taquito](#sending-operations).